-SLIDE 4

-The Evolution of
+STUDENT POWERPOINT SLIDE 4 (INSTRUCTOR'S POWERPOINT SLIDE 4) The Evolution of Management Theory: Figure 2.1

-Management Theory:

-Figure 2.1

-LO2-2: Explain the principle of job specialization and division of labor, and tell why the study of person-task relationships is central to the pursuit of increased efficiency
+LO2-2: Explain the principle of job specialization and division of labor, and tell why the study of person-task relationships is central to the pursuit of increased efficiency production, in which each worker was responsible for all the 18 tasks involved in producing a pin.

-- greater than the performance of the factory in which each worker performed all 18 pin-making tasks. - Smith concluded that increasing the level of job specialization-the process by which a division of labor occurs as different workers specialize in tasks-improves efficiency and leads to higher organizational performance.
+- The other had each worker performing only one or a few of the 18 tasks. - Smith found that the performance of the factories in which workers specialized in only one or a few tasks was much greater than the performance of the factory in which each worker performed all 18 pin-making tasks. - Smith concluded that increasing the level of job specialization-the process by which a division of labor occurs as different workers specialize in tasks-improves efficiency and leads to higher organizational performance.